 Switzerland still has very limited restrictions on investments by persons from abroad.
 It has not yet introduced a comprehensive foreign direct investment (FDI) control regime and existing restrictions are currently confined to specific sectors such as residential real estate and the financial sector.
 Specific additional licensing requirements also apply to foreign investors in such sectors as aviation, telecommunications, nuclear energy and radio/television.
+However,

-However, Switzerland, mirroring recent international developments, has been actively pursuing the introduction of new FDI control legislation for some time.
-The Federal Council published a preliminary draft of the law in May 2022 after being tasked to do so by the Swiss Parliament.
-The respective consultation process is now ongoing and deliberations in the Swiss Parliament will follow thereafter.
+Switzerland, mirroring recent international developments, has been actively pursuing the introduction of new FDI control legislation for some time.
+The Federal Council published a draft of the law in December 2023 after being tasked to do so by the Swiss Parliament which will deliberate on the draft in a next step.
 Interestingly, the Federal Council itself has so far been opposed to the introduction of new FDI control regulations, therefore the scope of application of the published draft is rather narrow compared to similar legislation in other jurisdictions.
+Specifically, the Federal Council maintains that it is not aware of any past transactions that would have jeopardised Switzerland's public order or national security.
 It will be interesting to follow further discussions on the topic as the legislative process advances in Switzerland against the backdrop of increasingly protectionist tendencies abroad.
 For now, the regulatory FDI environment in Switzerland certainly remains favourable for private equity investors.